 Registration at SUMS is a two-step process.
 The first step of the the process is Prerigistration.
 We ask that you submit your Preregistration Form via email to DeniseS@suntreeumc.org at your earliest convenience.
 Ms. Denise will get back to you with a confirmation of class availability.

 Due to current circumstances we are unable to conduct school tours at this time, but please review the videos, Classroom Tour and A Day at SUMS, to assist you in understanding what makes SUMS such a special place.

 Don't hesitate to contact us if you have any questions.
 Denises@suntreeumc.org or 321-254-3866

 Below you will see the classes offered here at SUMS.
-For more information about classes, days, times and tuition rates please read our student handbook found here and in the registration section of this website.
-We offer tours of our facility Monday – Friday.
-We recommend coming in between 9:30 & 11:30 due to arrival and dismissal.
+For more information about classes, days, times, and tuition rates for the 2021-2022 school year, please read our student handbook.

-Please contact the preschool office at 321.254.3866 for more information about taking a tour and/or to learn more about our programs.
+Please contact the school office at 321.254.3866 to learn more about our programs and wonderful school.

 Three Year Old